e-spaulding/dasc130/syllabus.md

 ### Stress and support

 Your well-being is more important than this class and more important than your grades.
-Maintaining a healthy lifestyle by eating well, avoiding drugs and alcohol, taking enough time to relax and reflect, and endeavoring to live your values will enable you to feel satisfied with your work at school.
-However, I recognize this is easier said than done, _especially_ if you feel alone.
-I hope this class can be a small part of your community, and I encourage you to exchange contact information with your classmates.
+It is my hope that this class allows you to prioritize maintaining a healthy lifestyle (i.e. eating well, avoiding drugs and alcohol, taking enough time to relax and reflect, and endeavoring to live your values) before schoolwork.
+Of course, none of that is easy when we face circumstances out of our control, and especially if we face them alone.
+So, I hope this class can be a small part of your community, and I encourage you to exchange contact information with your classmates.
 Also, please let me know (early!) if you are struggling.
 St. Thomas also has myriad resources (below).

 #### Health and Counseling
 {: .no_toc }